 Literacy and Numeracy are taught each morning and form part of the pupils' daily routine.
-Pupils' abilities are developed by the use of the reading, numeracy and basic English skills programme which provides a structured age and ability appropriate scheme.
+For the academic year 2023 - 2024 this has been further developed to now also take place in our new extended learning session which takes place during period 4 on Fridays.
+Pupils' abilities are developed by the use of the reading, numeracy and basic English skills programme which provides a structured age and ability-appropriate scheme.